Day Trip to Washington Depot; Hikes, Cafes, & Shops!

 As it stands today, the village still retains its colonial charm while boasting more modern commodities like cafes and restaurants offering exceptional dishes, local artisan shoppes, and a fantastic bookstore!

-Washington’s perfectly quaint downtown is certainly not the only draw to this beautiful natural area.
-There are myriad hiking trails within two separate and distinct wilderness preserves that are both a “must explore” for any visitor.
+Washingtonโs perfectly quaint downtown is certainly not the only draw to this beautiful natural area.
+There are a myriad of ๐ฅพscenic hikes in Washington, CT๐ฅพ, within multiple wilderness preserves that are both a โmust exploreโ for any visitor.

 With an eclectic array of sundries, including coveted Stilton Cheese from the United Kingdom, The Pantry is another perfect spot to grab some caffeine and breakfast before hitting the trails.